youmahmy/security-automation-portfolio/security-automation/python/README.md

 #### Expandability

 FAW-R is designed to support future enhancements such as:
-- Additional detection sources (SIEM, IDS, cloud logs)
+- Additional detection sources (SIEM, cloud logs)
-- More granular response actions (network policies, pod deletion, namespace isolation)
-- Policy-driven response logic and severity-based decision making
+- Policy-driven response logic and severity-based / infraction frequency decision making

 ---